openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/02-deploying-a-kafka-connect.md

 debezium-connect-6fc5b7f97d-g4h2l   0/1     Running             0          25s
 debezium-connect-6fc5b7f97d-g4h2l   1/1     Running             0          90s
 ```

-> This step might take a couple minutes.
-Wait until you have **1/1** READY Running pods.
+After a couple of minutes, the pod status changes to `Running`.
+When the **READY** column shows **1/1**, you are ready to proceed.

-Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the process.
+Enter <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the process.

 `^C`{{execute ctrl-seq}}

-## Verify that Connect is up and contains Debezium
+## Verify that Kafka Connect is running with Debezium

-When the Connect node is up and running, we can verify the plugins available.
-AMQ streams allows us to manage most of the Kafka ecosystem components as Kubernetes custom resources.
-Hence, the information regarding Kafka Connect, is now available as part of the `status` section of the KafkaConnect resource.
+After the Connect node is running, you can verify that the Debezium connectors are available.
+Because AMQ Streams lets you manage most components of the Kafka ecosystem as Kubernetes custom resources, you can obtain information about Kafka Connect from the `status` section of the `KafkaConnect` resource.

-List all plug-ins available for use.
+Enter the following command to list the connector plugins that are available on the Kafka Connect node.

 ``oc get kafkaconnect/debezium -o json | jq .status.connectorPlugins``{{execute interrupt}}

-You should see an output similar to the following:
+The command returns output that is similar to the following example:

 ```json
 [